aaren/2015-08-26-git/reference.md

 ## Glossary

+branch
+:   A linked series of commits, usually representing an independent
+    line of development.

 change set
 :   A group of changes to one or more files that are or will be added
     to a single [commit](#commit) in a [version control](#version-control)